How Sweet It Is! Measuring Glucose in Your Food

 - For the fresh fruits and vegetables, press the test strip against a freshly cut slice until the test strip is thoroughly wet.

-- For very high-glucose liquids, such as honey or soft drinks (not diet), or viscous substances, such as peanut butter, molasses, or baby food, dilute the samples in water prior to testing as described in the third bullet point of the Technical Note.
+- For very high-glucose liquids, such as honey or soft drinks (not diet), or viscous substances, such as peanut butter, molasses, or baby food, dilute the samples in water prior to testing as described in the Technical Note: Dilutions.
 For example, mixing 2.5 mL (0.5 teaspoon [tsp]) of honey with 22.5 mL (4.5 tsp.) water makes a 1-to-10 dilution.
-Multiply the concentration of glucose in the diluted solution by 10 to obtain the concentration of glucose in the original sample.
+Remember to multiply the concentration of glucose in the diluted solution by 10 to obtain the concentration of glucose in the original sample.

-- After 1–2 seconds, remove the test strip from the liquid or food and immediately start the stopwatch.
+- After 1–2 seconds, remove the test strip from the liquid or food, tap it on the rim of the cup to remove excess liquid, and immediately start the stopwatch.

-- Wait for the amount of time specified on the test strip directions, usually 30 seconds.
+- Wait for the amount of time specified on the test strip directions, usually 30 seconds, or the reaction time you established while testing the positive controls.

 Compare the color on the test strip with the color on the side of the container to determine the glucose concentration.